inko-lang/website/source/manual/virtual-machine/scheduling.html.md

 ## Pools

-Processes are executed in one of two thread pools: a primary pool, and a secondary pool.
-The primary pool is used for executing regular processes, while a secondary pool is used for executing processes that may perform blocking operations, such as reading from a file.
+Processes are executed in one of two thread pools: a primary pool, and a blocking pool.
+The primary pool is used for executing regular processes, while a blocking pool is used for executing processes that may perform blocking operations, such as reading from a file.

 Threads in these pools use [work stealing][work-stealing], though threads from